fabioc-aloha/Catalyst-DBA/domain-knowledge/README.md

 #### 📄 DK-NEWBORN-SETUP-MASTERY.md

-- **Contains**: Technical setup protocols, system configuration, cognitive architecture optimization
+- **Contains**: Technical setup protocols, system configuration, research support optimization
 - **Doctoral Candidate Actions**:
   - ✅ **DO**: Use for maintaining optimal research and writing environment
   - ✅ **DO**: Reference for troubleshooting technical issues